 We are the nation's largest owner and operator of privatized correctional and detention facilities and one of the largest prison operators in the United States behind only the federal government and three states.
-We currently operate 65 correctional and detention facilities, including 44 facilities that we own, with a total design capacity of approximately 87,000 beds in 19 states and the District of Columbia.
-We are also constructing an additional 1,072-bed correctional facility under a contract awarded by the Office of Federal Detention Trustee ("OFDT") in Pahrump, Nevada, which is currently expected to be completed during the third quarter of 2010.
+We currently operate 64 correctional and detention facilities, including 44 facilities that we own, with a total design capacity of approximately 85,000 beds in 19 states and the District of Columbia.
+Further, during the second quarter of 2008 we were awarded a contract by the Office of Federal Detention Trustee to design, build, and operate a new 1,072-bed correctional facility in Pahrump, Nevada, which is currently expected to be completed during the second quarter of 2010.
 We also own two additional correctional facilities that we lease to third-party operators.